 I have a friend whose daughter is three months older than my oldest.
 When our girls were seven, we took them to a concert.
-My friend’s daughter had recently started riding in a booster seat without the belt-adjusting back.
+My friend’s daughter was tall and had recently started riding in a booster seat without the belt-adjusting back.
 My daughter, a full head shorter, still had the back on her booster.
 Within a matter of minutes, my daughter went from asking when she’d get to take the back off her booster, to arguing with me about buckling up so we wouldn’t be late, to a full-fledged crying episode that climaxed with, “YOU DON’T UNDERSTAND WHAT IT’S LIKE TO BE THE SHORTEST PERSON IN THE CAR!!”

-We laugh about that incident now.
+We all laugh about that incident now.
 It wasn’t so funny at the time, what with the world ending and all.

 I know what you’re probably thinking.
 Those kids are spoiled little monsters!
 My kids would never behave/have never behaved that way.